tensorush/Awesome-Jai-Programming/Jai-Private-Beta-Q&A.md

 In C++ a closure is essentially a functor struct with an overloaded parenthesis operator, which means it's not actually a function type, so any time you need a negative function or a closure, you need that special thing.
 And, of course, in C++ a member function is also a different type, so you have C-style functions, member functions and closures which are totally different things.

-The way to avoid it is by having all the standard function type in a language be a fat pointer so that every function has a data pointer that it can refer to.
+The way to avoid it is by having the standard function type in a language be a fat pointer so that every function has a data pointer that it can refer to.
 For example, talking about allocators, you always pass an allocator and allocator data, because you might have several different heaps, the same allocator as a heap-handling function and allocator data as a pointer to the base of a heap, which is different for all those heaps.
 So, even without closures very often you want to have a data pointer be a function pointer type, which is also true with thread safety in general.

 Historically, in C if you wanted to do Q-Sort and you needed more data, you would make your Q-Sort function read global variables with extra values, which is bad for thread safety.
-So you put the extra data into thread-local storage, which is a hit on performance and not without its own error proclivity.
+So you put the extra data into thread-local storage, which is a hit on performance and not without its own error tendencies.

 ### 7) Possible Changes

 - Autocast;
 - Dereferencing pointers;
 - Implicit Casting: adding an implicit pointer dereference, which isn't scary with a compile-time check for it, just like an array bounds check;
-- Later on, the plans are to do a "Question Everything" approach to syntax, especially with places where most mistakes occur.
+- Later on, the plans are to do a "Question Everything" approach to syntax, especially in places where most mistakes occur.

 ### 8) Standard Meta-Program

 The structure is to be figured out.
-Right now, the compiler distribution includes the Basic module with the compiler essentials with some side modules like Vulkan.
+Right now, the compiler distribution includes the Basic module with the compiler essentials and some side modules like Vulkan.

 ### 9) Code Hot Loading